MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/run-docker-image-visual-studio-code-0.md

 author: jessmjohnson
 ms.author: jejohn
 ms.topic: include
-ms.date: 08/07/2022
+ms.date: 08/17/2022
 ---

-In the *\.vscode* folder of the sample app, edit the *settings.json* file for your database scenario.

-* The *settings.json* file defines what happens when you use the Docker extension UI and select **Run** or **Run Interactive**.
-There are templates for the "MongoDB local" and "MongoDB Azure" scenarios.
-Edit the file and for the "MongoDB local" setting, specify \<YOUR-IP-ADDRESS>.
-For the "MongoDB Azure" setting, specify \<CONNECTION_STRING>.
+In the *.vscode* folder of the sample app, the *settings.json* file defines what happens when you use the Docker extension and select **Run** or **Run Interactive** from the context menu of a Tag.

+The *settings.json* file contains two templates each for the "(MongoDB local)" and "(Mongo DB Azure)" scenarios.

+* Replace both instances of <YOUR_IP_ADDRESS> with your IP address.
+* Replace both instances of <CONNECTION_STRING> with the connection string for your MongoDB database.

-* Both the database name and collection name are assumed to be "restaurants_reviews".
+Note - Both the database name and collection name are assumed to be "restaurants_reviews".